 The philosophy of Judicial Affairs is to provide learning that is distinctly Christian and holistic - an education where students develop and practice integrity, ethical behavior, and good citizenship.
 It is imperative to have policies, rules, and procedures established to afford students certain protected rights and to uphold and protect the educational mission of the University.
 Judicial Affairs seeks to balance redemption and accountability by considering the needs of the many with the educational and developmental needs of the one student who has violated a standard of conduct.

-The mission of Judicial Affairs is to foster student learning, development and success by enforcing the University's standards of conduct and community expectations with proactive student programming, individual student conversations, and educational sanctions.
+The mission of Judicial Affairs is to foster learning, development and success for all students by enforcing the University's standards of conduct and community expectations with proactive student programming, individual student conversations, and educational sanctions.

 a.
 Teach ethical behavior through the development of integrity and character.